On Christmas break in 1974 Dave Smith and I took a road trip to Washington, D.C., and on into Pennsylvania.

 Richard Nixon was gone.
 Our U.S. senator, Ed Gurney, freshly indicted for influence peddling, had one foot out the door.

 Helen Thomas got us into a White House press briefing.
 And William Raspberry invited us to the Washington Post, where we chatted with Ben Bradlee and Bob Woodward.

-Oddly, though, none of that moved me to write this column 44 years later.
+Oddly, though, none of that moved me to write more than four decades later.

 “What have they done to my country?”
 Dave asked.

 An excellent question then.
 Even better now.

 At that time the U.S. Environmental Protection Agency was just four years old.
 It was signed into law by a Republican president after DDT had driven the American bald eagle to the brink of extinction, oil spills had blackened California beaches and the Cuyahoga River had burst into a chemical-fueled fire.

 Listen, except for the algae choking Florida’s rivers, the red tides that are killing marine life, the fact that South Florida is sinking — not to mention rising ozone levels, raging wildfires, dying coral reefs and slowly acidifying oceans — things are looking … well …

 Like it’s 1974 all over again.